oleg-nenashev/oleg-nenashev/consulting/README.md

 I am open to new consulting projects.

-* Available for full-time and part-time projects starting in Autumn 2025
+* Available for new projects starting in Autumn 2025
-* I am ready to take on new fractional and advisory roles
+* I am ready to take on new fractional and advisory Community Builder roles

 ## Consulting Areas